Behavior clarification meeting guidelines

 - If the student has not met the behaviors outlined, you may ask the student not to return to class until this matter is resolved.
 You should provide the next steps, which include who will be contacting them to resolve this matter and how to complete the work academically.

-- Reach out to the Student Conduct and Retention Coordinator(s) that you have been working with to discuss next steps.
+- Reach out to the Student Conduct and Community Support Coordinators that you have been working with to discuss next steps.

-- Consult with the Student Conduct and Retention Coordinator(s) about possible resources
+- Consult with the Student Conduct and Community Support Coordinators about possible resources.

 From the Student Code of Conduct

 If a student is engaging in disruptive behavior, a course instructor may temporarily restrict a student’s participation in class or temporarily block access to the digital learning management system.
 Before allowing the student to return to class, the instructor, department chair, and/or division dean will clarify with the student the behavioral standards that must be met in order to continue in the class.
 This clarification will occur as expeditiously as possible, preferably before the next class session or equivalent.
-During the period of restriction, the student must be provided the opportunity to maintain access to the educational/course content.
+During the period of restriction, the student must be provided the opportunity to maintain access to the educational or course content.
 Instructors must facilitate an alternate method for this to occur.
-A Student Conduct and Retention Coordinator can provide consultation and coordination throughout the classroom management process.
+A Student Conduct and Community Support Coordinators can provide consultation and coordination throughout the classroom management process.

-If the disruptive behavior is not resolved through the clarification process, the situation must be referred to the Student Conduct and Retention Coordinator.
+If the disruptive behavior is not resolved through the clarification process, the situation must be referred to the Student Conduct and Community Support Coordinators.
 Any permanent removal from class must be in accordance with the procedures of this Code.

-Student Conduct & CARE: faculty and staff resources
+Student Conduct and CARE: faculty and staff resources

-For more information, please refer to Student Conduct and CARE at PCC.
+For more information, refer to Student Conduct and CARE at PCC.